 Newly-minted degree in hand, I joined the SMU Department of Anthropology as an Assistant Professor in the summer of 1984, and never left.
 I am now the Henderson-Morrison Professor of Prehistory, and the Executive Director of the Quest Archaeological Research Program.
 In addition, I hold an extramural appointment as Affiliate Professor in Prehistory, Climate and Environment, at the Centre for GeoGenetics, Natural History Museum, University of Copenhagen, Denmark.
 In Spring 2019, I was a Beaufort Visiting Scholar at St. John’s College, Cambridge University, Cambridge, UK.

 My research centers on the origins, antiquity, and adaptations of the first Americans (Paleoindians), who colonized the North American continent at the end of the Pleistocene (Ice Age).
-I explore all that, and more, in my latest book, a new edition of my First peoples in a new world, in late 2021.
+I explore all that, and more, in my latest book, a new edition of my First peoples in a new world (2021).
 More details and links to many of my other works (including podcasts with Steve Rinella and the good folks at Meat Eater) can be found here and here.

 I am a Fellow of the American Association for the Advancement of Science (elected 1998), and a member of the National Academy of Sciences (2009), The Academy of Medicine, Engineering and Science of Texas (2009), and a Fellow of the American Academy of Arts and Sciences (2013).